 Use high reliability and sensitivity Comtech tuner module

 Adopt phase locked loop circuit to eliminate frequency drift

-Transmitter (on the right in picture above): Input jacks of video and audio for AV device such as video camera, TV....
+Transmitter (on the right in picture above): With BNC/RCA AV input jacks for connecting to device such as video camera, camcorder, CCTV hard-wired camera ....

-Receiver (on the left in the picture above): Output jacks of video and audio to a display/recording device such as TV, monitor, digital video recorder, computer....
+Receiver (on the left in the picture above): With RCA AV output jacks for connecting to display/recording device such as monitor, TV, DVR, computer....

 Transmission range: Range may vary substantially depending on the actual operating environment.
 Much longer range can be achieved in aerial applications.
-Range up to 1,500 feet (450 meters) in open space with high gain omni-directional antennas of 12dBi or higher.
+Range is about 1,500 feet (450 meters) in open space with high gain omni-directional antennas of 12dBi or higher.
 Longer distance can be achieved if high gain directional antennas are installed in a line of sight environment - see table below.
-For long distance transmission, it is recommended that at least 60% of the first Fresnel Zone should be clear of obstacles.
+Wireless signal can pass through some walls, trees and other obstacles, but in this case, the transmission distance will be much shorter due to signal attenuation through obstacles.

 |Maximum transmission distance in an unobstructed environment between two static points using 12dBi high gain directional antennas on both sides**|

 |5W Model (37dBm)||12 miles (19 km)|